 There's so much ground to cover, and an enormous variety of plants and terrain.
 Though, It can be... well -- a bit daunting.
 In only one day and one garden you can photograph the gardens of Europe, Asia and maybe Central America!

 Plan on an entire day, take your time, concentrate on your photography skills and getting quality images.

 Sometimes I walk the entire garden quickly before shooting even one photo.
 That way, I see what's really important to me.
 If there's time left, I can go back to anything I missed.

-But start with a plan in mind and that means -- research the garden before you go.
+But start with a plan in mind and that means -- acquaint yourself with the garden, both before you go and tour on arrival.

 The garden gift shop...
 I never feel guilty about blowing my budget there.
 My dollar is supporting local craft people, the environment and the green way of life I believe in!

 Unique jewelry and ceramics, garden gadgets and tools, bird feeders...
 And you can often get specialty books you won't find in general book stores.